 Extracting ad campaign data from SERPs shows companies the Pay-Per-Click (PPC) ads their competitors are running.
 It also provides information regarding the right keywords to use in the event businesses wish to run sponsored ads.

 Search engine ad intelligence helps monitor competitors

-As mentioned above, the driving force behind businesses that offer search engine ad intelligence is web scraping.
+As mentioned above, the driving force behind businesses that offer search engine marketing intelligence is web scraping.
 However, this process has its challenges in a number of ways.